 The FM-ITE is an in-training exam for family medicine residents.
 This exam is taken each year and is used to evaluate the progress of each individual resident in preparation for the family medicine board exam.
 In preparing for the annual FM-ITE, you are essentially preparing for the board examination.
 Thus, if you do well with your FM-ITE, there’s a good chance that you will be board eligible to take the board exam and do well in taking the family medicine board exam itself.
-So the question is, how should you study for the FM-ITE?
+So the question is, what should your Family Medicine ITE study guide look like?

 To be successful in taking the FM-ITE, you will need a set of resources that will expand your knowledge base in family medicine and regularly assess your progress.

-- Third, you will need a question bank that will assess your knowledge such as TrueLearn FM Prep where they have questions specifically made for the osteopathic FM-ITE.
+Third, you will need a family medicine question bank that will assess your knowledge, such as TrueLearn FM Prep where they have questions specifically made for the osteopathic FM-ITE.
 In prep for the FM-ITE and the ABFM (American Board of Family Medicine), going through the AAFP (American Academy of Family Physicians) self-study questions is also very helpful as the wording of the questions are very similar to ABFM board examination.

 Once you have the tools to study for the FM-ITE, you will need to make a schedule so you can set aside time dedicated to studying.

 I began studying for FM-ITE/boards during the middle of my first year using TrueLearn FM Prep questions, AAFP self-study questions, and the AAFP board review course.
 I would complete a minimum of 10 board questions daily from either TrueLearn FM Prep or AAFP and one lecture from the AAFP board review course once or twice weekly.